Jamie Chelel

 about

-Praised for her “pure-toned focus” by the Boston Musical Intelligencer, American mezzo-soprano Jamie Chelel is a versatile soloist, chorister, and educator.
-Her interest in storytelling through choral works, staged drama, and song informs her regular appearances with opera companies and choruses.
+Praised for her “pure-toned focus” by the Boston Musical Intelligencer, American mezzo-soprano Jamie Chelel is a versatile artist equally at home in solo, ensemble, and operatic repertoire.

-Jamie holds a Choral Fellowship at Old South Church in Boston, and serves as a cantor at St. Joseph’s Catholic Church of the West End.
-This season, she is engaged in Artist Residencies at Berklee College of Music, and The Boston Conservatory.
-Jamie is a member of Cappella Clausura, Nightingale Vocal Ensemble, and The Boston Cecilia, and has collaborated with ensembles including Walnut Hill School for the Arts Music Department, Boston University Opera, Kadence Ensemble, Church on the Hill, Olde Towne Carolers, and Zamir Chorale of Boston.
-Recent stage appearances include Don Carlo (Boston Youth Symphony Orchestra) La damnation de Faust (BYSO), La Bohème (Boston Opera Collaborative), and Don Giovanni (NEMPAC).
-Last season, she debuted the role of Otto in The Good King, a micro-opera with music by Leo Sowerby (Old South).
-In 2023, Jamie was awarded a Grant for Creative Individuals by the Mass Cultural Council.
+Recent stage credits include Frederick Douglass (Odyssey Opera), Don Carlo (Boston Youth Symphony Orchestra) La damnation de Faust (BYSO), La Bohème (Boston Opera Collaborative), and Don Giovanni (NEMPAC).
+In 2024, she debuted the role of Otto in The Good King, a micro-opera with music by Leo Sowerby (Old South).
+In 2023, she was awarded a Grant for Creative Individuals by the Mass Cultural Council.

 up next